UHD-X 4K TV Box

-The prevalent fault with both PVRs and set-top boxes was a tendency for the picture to lock up and freeze on a screen.
-This issue accounted for almost 30% of all the faults.
+According to our latest survey, the prevalent fault with both PVRs and set-top boxes is a tendency for the picture to lock up and freeze on a screen.
+This issue accounted for almost 30% of all the faults respondents told us about.

 Recording a series of your favourite show onto a PVR only to have it break down just as you reach the finale would be crushing, and losing access to all your TV channels by virtue of a faulty set-top box would be no less aggravating.
 That’s why each year we ask more than 10,000 Which? members to tell us whether they are happy, or have experienced problems, with their PVRs and set-top boxes, in our reliability survey.